raystack/firehose/docs/reference/faq/index.md

 * Filter the messages (optional)
 * Push these messages to sink: All the existing sink types follow the same contract/lifecycle defined in `AbstractSink.java`.
 It consists of two stages:
-  a. **Prepare**: Transformation over-filtered messages’ list to prepare the sink-specific insert/update client requests. b. **Execute**: Requests created in the prepare stage are executed at this step and a list of failed messages is returned (if any) for retry.
+  * **Prepare**: Transformation over-filtered messages’ list to prepare the sink-specific insert/update client requests.
+  * **Execute**: Requests created in the prepare stage are executed at this step and a list of failed messages is returned (if any) for retry.
 * If the push to the sink fails with a retryable exception, Firehose will attempt to retry pushing the messages for a configured number of attempts with backoff.
 After that, if DLQ is enabled, the messages are pushed to DLQ queue with backoff.
 If DLQ is disabled, messages are dropped.